wung-s/doc.sitespeed.io/documentation/performance-dashboard/index.md

 ### Grafana
-Before you start Grafana you want to make sure that the the dashboard data is stored on disk.
+Before you start Grafana you want to make sure that the dashboard data is stored on disk.
 Create a directory that will hold the Grafana database:

 ~~~
 sudo mkdir -p /data/grafana/data
 ~~~

-And then start Grafana, map the directory, add a new admin user & password
+And then start Grafana, map the directory, add a new admin user & password.

 ~~~
 sudo docker run -d -p 3000:3000 \